Breaking the glass ceiling: gender diversity in investment trust boards

 If you’re saving or investing in any capacity, there’s really no reason not to use an ISA wrapper.
 There are a number of different types of ISAs, which can make it feel a little overwhelming, but we’ve already discussed some of the big ones.

-For example, our millennials guide to investing towards your first home looked at the pros and cons of the Help to Buy ISA, Lifetime ISA or a Stocks & Shares ISA when planning for a house purchase.
+For example, our millennials guide to investing towards your first home looked at the pros and cons of a Lifetime ISA or a Stocks & Shares ISA when planning for a house purchase.
 When we discussed retirement we looked at Lifetime ISA or a Stocks & Shares ISA, and if you want to see all six different types explained at once we have a handy reference video.

 One thing we haven’t touched on is Cash vs Stocks and Shares ISAs – or in other words should you save or invest?
 Many tend to believe cash is the best place to start, as it’s very straightforward – and it is ‘king’ after all – but what if stocks and shares are the queen?
 After all the queen rules the castle…

 This week we’re bringing you our very first millennial video, to give you a closer look at whether a Cash ISA or a Stocks & Shares ISA is the right choice for you.